AnthonyLupica/CG-TermProject-AnthonyLupica/README.md

 with the final report and the presentation PPT by Tuesday, April 19, 2022.

 • Make a five-minute presentation and demo of your project starting Tuesday, April 19, 2022.
-Your PPT only needs about five pages: tile of your project with the names of the group members, description of the project, design of the system, implementation tools and issues (if any), and conclusions.
+Your PPT only needs about five pages: title of your project with the names of the group members, description of the project, design of the system, implementation tools and issues (if any), and conclusions.

-• Take a 100x100 pixel screen image of your running project.

-• Make a short screen-capture video that can demonstrate the features of your application.

-• Copy your complete project with all required files (including source files, images and videos) into a directory named CG-Project-Names-of-Group-Members.
-Add “Bonus” to the name if your project includes bonus parts and demonstrate the bonus parts in your screen-capture video.

-• Submit through GoogleDrive with the submitting folder name of CG-Project- Names-of-Group-Members and share it with uacsxiao@gmail.com